-For example
+- For example

-- Something a child has said for example, an allegation of harm - Child's appearance may include unexplained marks as well as dress - Behaviour change - Witnessed concerning behaviour
+- o Something a child has said e.g. allegation of harm

+- o Child's appearance may include unexplained marks as well as dress

+- o Behaviour change

+- Witnessed concerning behaviour

-Act immediately and record your concerns.
-If urgent, speak to a DSL first.
+Act Immediately and record your concerns (if urgent, speak to a DSL first)

-Follow the school procedure

-- Reassure the child - Clarify concerns, using open questions if necessary (TED: Tell, Explain, Describe) - Use child's own words, record facts not opinions. - Sign and date your records - Seek support for yourself if required from DSL
+- Follow the schools procedure complete a green welfare concern form. - Reassure the child - Clarify concerns using open questions if necessary (TED: Tell, Explain, Describe) - Use child's own words, record facts not opinions. - Sign and date your records - Seek support for yourself if required from DSL